-The Explanation of Benefits tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
-Chapter 6 gives more information about the Explanation of Benefits and how it can help you keep track of your drug coverage.
+The EOB tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The EOB has more information about the drugs you take.
+Chapter 6 gives more information about the EOB and how it can help you keep track of your drug coverage.

-An Explanation of Benefits is also available when you ask for one.
-To get a copy, please contact Member Services at 1-855-817-5785 (TTY: 711) Monday through Friday from 8 a.m. to 8 p.m.
+An EOB is also available when you ask for one.
+To get a copy, contact Member Services at 1-855-817-5785 (TTY: 711), Monday through Friday from 8 a.m. to 8 p.m.